NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 every once in a while, a design emerges that is striking.
 Beautiful, even.
 So they discard the garbage and hand-pick the good ones.

-[^1]: Or maybe its sequel, The Son Of Dice Man?
+[^1]: Or maybe its sequel, The Son of Dice Man?
 It's been years since I read the
     books...

 That's what I vibe coding to be.
 You prompt an AI a hundred times, throw away